-The area has a relatively mild climate with little seasonal variation.
-Summer temperatures range from 11°C to 22°C, with the average winter range between 3°C and 11°C.

-Annual rainfall averages vary between around 570mm in the Sorell and Southern Beaches areas to approximately 780mm in the more mountainous Nugent and Dunalley areas.
-Prevailing wind direction is generally north-westerly in the morning with south-easterly afternoon breezes.
+- The area has a relatively mild climate with little seasonal variation.
+Summer temperatures range from 12°C to 23°C, with the average winter range between 4°C and 13°C. - Annual rainfall averages vary between around 486.4mm while prevailing wind direction is generally northwesterly in the morning with south-easterly afternoon breezes.